codemagic-ci-cd/codemagic-docs/content/configuration/build-versioning.md

 --build-name=1.0.$PROJECT_BUILD_NUMBER --build-number=$PROJECT_BUILD_NUMBER
 ```

-Note I've added `--build-name` as an example, if you've committed this to version control in `pubspec.yaml` version field, then don't pass in this argument to builds.
+Note that `--build-name` & `--build-number` added as an example above.
+If the build version is manually incremented in pubspec.yaml, then these arguments do not need to be passed to the build command.

 If you've added an existing project to Codemagic and need to offset the build number by the current build number, i.e. 200, then you can pass the following argument to correctly increment your build number.